chfm/chfm.github.io/content/arc-anecdotes.md

 These are short stories that illustrate racist OR anti-racist actions.
 They should ideally be no longer than 100 words, but this is not an ironclad rule.
 We invite/encourage Friends to contribute from their own experience.
 Please send to lbassinger@gmail.com.
 Contributions will be vetted by the ARC before being placed in the CHFM e-news.
 Please indicate whether we should print your name or “Anonymous.”

+## Lawsuit Filed Against Raleigh Police Department
+According to the News and Observer (4/29/2021) In 2013, Omar Abdullah was named Raleigh Police Department’s “Officer of the Year.”
+By 2019, Abdullah had recruited a homeless Durham, NC man to work with him as an informant.
+This informant was code-named “Aspirin” because in late 2018, he was accused of crushing aspirin into powder and selling it as cocaine.

+Allegedly, Abdullah routinely met with Aspirin.
+Aspirin would "buy drugs" from someone before giving the “drugs” to the officer and naming the seller.
+The drug samples were either tested and found to be brown sugar, or not tested at all.
+The people--eleven of them over time--would be arrested.
+Charges on all of them have now been dropped by Wake County prosecutors.

+According to the lawsuit filed by the law firm Tin Fulton Walker and Owen, these people spent months in jail.
+Some of them paid thousands of dollars to post bail.
+Some lost their jobs.
+One was jailed amid cancer treatments, and another was put behind bars just days after the birth of his daughter.
+One man was arrested the day after New Year’s, while driving his two young children.
+Despite crime-lab testing showing in mid-February that the supposed heroin was merely brown sugar, he was kept in jail for three and a half more months.

+At least one officer tried to raise the alarm, followed by consistent office crime labs results of fake drugs associated with these particular arrests.
+Yet the lawsuit contends the police continued to arrest people based on Asprin’s claims as late as May.

+In February 2020, a defense attorney raised concerns about false evidence.
+By this time, five people had already been arrested.
+One more was arrested on February 28, 2020, and an additional five people were arrested in the following three months--despite documented concerns about false evidence.

+Abdullah and Aspirin appear to have not acted alone: Five other officers and two supervisors are also named in the lawsuit.
+According to the suit, a total of sixteen people were framed for dealing drugs.

+Every single falsely accused and jailed person was Black.

+Sourced from Will Doran’s article “Lawsuit claims Raleigh police officer informant framed people with fake heroin sales” (The News & Observer, Raleigh, NC, 4/29/2021)

 ## “Nah”

 Today at Costco, I noticed an employee a few registers away.
 She was a tall, pretty, Black woman, probably in her early 20’s.
 What caught my eye, though, was her t-shirt.
 The word “Nah” was boldly emblazoned in 5,000 point white font followed by the words “--Rosa Parks, 1955.”